 Is it a crime to spend money on a home security system these days?
 A look inside the mind of convicted burglars will help you decide.

 Of course I look familiar.
 I was here just last week cleaning your carpets, painting your shutters, or delivering your new refrigerator.
-(Here are signs your house is vulnerable to being robbed.)
+Here are 22 signs your house is vulnerable to being robbed.

 Hey, thanks for letting me use the bathroom when I was working in your yard last week.
 While I was in there, I unlatched the back window to make my return a little easier.

-Your yard gives us a lot of clueskaramysh/Shutterstock
+Your yard gives us a lot of clues

 If it snows while you’re out of town, get a neighbor to create car and foot tracks into the house.
 Virgin drifts in the driveway are a dead giveaway.
 Here's another way to avoid being an easy target for criminals.

 If decorative glass is part of your front entrance, don’t let your alarm company install the control pad where I can see if it’s set.
 That makes it too easy.
 Here are 13 signs your house is being watched.

 We target certain windows

 A good security company alarms the window over the sink.
 And the windows on the second floor, which often access the master bedroom-and your jewelry.
 It’s not a bad idea to put motion detectors up there too.
 While you're at it, you should memorize these tricks to outsmart criminals, too.